XSCE/xsce/roles/xsce-admin/files/console/help/Config.rst

 * **Moodle** - a Courseware Manager and E-Learning Platform

     Moodle is one of the most widely used Learning Management Systems.
 There is a great deal of course materials available for it, and it can be used to set up classes and curriculum.

-* **ELGG** -  a Social Networking Platform for Student Blogging, File Sharing, and Collaboration

-* **OwnCloud** - a local server-based facility for sharing files, photos, contacts, calendars, etc.

-* **SAMBA** provides Network File Sharing

-    There is some overlap between these three.  **ELGG** allows blogging and other forms of social media.
-Students and Teachers can use it to collaborate on projects or for journalling.  **OwnCloud** is great for sharing media.
-It has apps for phones and tablets that make it easy to drop photos and other materials onto the server for sharing. **SAMBA** gives you the ability to share directories on the server that can be accessed by Teachers and Students as if they were local to their laptops.

 * **Kiwix** -  serves Wikipediae and other content from sources below.
 You must also install content.